 Pictures below courtesy of Alwyn Mindham

+It is said if this stone is removed all the waters will rise and flood the village and beyond.
 The 7th Baron gathered together some men and attempted to move the stone with ropes and horses and failed in their task.

-I have been told by an old farm worker from the estate that they too had made attempts later to move the stone using more modern equipment,With the use of the Gyrotiller, again this became a failed effort, The whole episode ended in one of the gyrotillers became well and truly bogged in, It then had taken two others to pull the unit out of its bog, apparently something never heard of before.
+I was told by an old farm worker from the estate many years ago that they too had made attempts to move the stone using more modern equipment, with the use of the Gyrotiller, again this became a failed effort, The whole episode ended with the Gyrotiller which became well and truly bogged in, after many efforts the estate had to call in two others to pull the unit out of its bog, apparently something never heard of before.

-The Gyrotiller (below), was an early form of mechanical cultivator,which ran on tracks and had two sets of rotating blades at the rear.
+The Gyrotiller (below), was an early form of mechanical cultivator, which ran on tracks and had two sets of rotating blades at the rear.
 There is only one working Gyrotiller in the world which was made in 1934.

 You may be viewing this page with no menu, If this page does not show a menu,